web-fountain/react-atx-database/README.md

 localhost/postgres  16.1-alpine3.19  5ea5105c896e  13 minutes ago  242 MB
 ```

-The postgres database is initialized with a superuser named `reactatx` and a database with the same name.
+The postgres database is initialized with a superuser named `dev` and a database with the same name.

 ### Persist Data